-Second, we evaluate the total number of writes. malloc performs 1.3 times more writes to NVRAM than NVMalloc (2.39 million versus 1.83 million), because malloc maintains frequently changing metadata inside free blocks.
+Second, we evaluate the total number of writes.
+Malloc performs 1.3 times more writes to NVRAM than NVMalloc (2.39 million versus 1.83 million), because malloc maintains frequently changing metadata inside free blocks.
 With smaller allocation sizes (10 bytes to 256 bytes), malloc performs 1.5 times more writes.
-Even if perfect hardware wear leveling was possible, NVMalloc can increase NVRAM lifetime by 30% to 50%.
+Even if perfect hardware wear leveling was possible, NVMalloc would increase NVRAM lifetime by 30% to 50% for this microbenchmark.

-Finally, we repeat the wear leveling test for our modified B+ tree.
-Figure 5 presents the cumulative distribution of writes per cache line-sized block of memory in the metadata portion of the B+ tree (inner nodes and leaf nodes) for one million insert operations.
-11
+We repeat the wear leveling test for our modified B+ tree.
+Figure 6 presents the cumulative distribution of writes per cache line-sized block of memory in the metadata portion of the B+ tree (inner nodes and leaf nodes) for one million insert operations .